Table of Contents

 Sowing

 Common practice involves sowing with an adequate population of acid-forming and methanol-forming bacteria.
 Active digestion of sludge from a wastewater treatment plant is the ideal “seed” material.
-As a general guideline, the seed material should be twice the volume of fresh manure slurry during the initial stage, with a gradual decrease in the amount added over a three-week period.
+As a general guideline, the seed material should be twice the volume of fresh manure slurry during the initial stage, with a gradual decrease in the amount added over three weeks.

 PH